Understanding Liability and Your Rights After an E-Scooter Crash

 You don’t have to face it alone.
 With a skilled accident lawyer Los Angeles victims trust, you can demand accountability and secure the compensation you deserve.

 Don’t delay—evidence disappears quickly.
-Contact LA Injury Lawyers today for yourfree consultation and take the first step toward justice.
+Contact LA Injury Lawyers today for your free consultation and take the first step toward justice.

-Do I need a lawyer for a scooter accident?
+- Do I need a lawyer for a scooter accident?

 Yes.
-Liability is complex, and insurers rarely offer fair settlements without legal pressure.
+Liability is complex, and insurers rarely offer fair settlements without legal pressure. - Can I sue the scooter company?

-Yes, if a defective scooter or poor maintenance caused your accident.
+Yes, if a defective scooter or poor maintenance caused your accident. - What if I were partly at fault?

-You can still recover compensation, but it may be reduced under comparative negligence law.
+You can still recover compensation, but it may be reduced under comparative negligence law. - How long do I have to file?

 Most claims: two years.
-Claims against a government agency: six months.
+Claims against a government agency: six months. - Does health insurance cover scooter injuries?

 Yes, but it won’t cover lost wages or pain and suffering.
-That requires a personal injury claim.
+That requires a personal injury claim. - How much does a Los Angeles scooter accident lawyer cost?

-At LA Injury Lawyers, you pay nothing upfront—we only get paid if we win your case.
+At LA Injury Lawyers, you pay nothing up front—we only get paid if we win your case.